jakemarotta/FXMLExercise/README.md

   p2.bindBidirectional(p1); // both propertyA and propertyB reflect changes made to each other }
 ```
 `propertyA` and `propertyB` above are both ObjectProperties with values of type Color.
-If we want `propertyB` to always have the same value as `propertyA`, we can simply say `propertyB.bind(propertyA)`.
+If we want `propertyB` to always have the same value as `propertyA`, we can simply write `propertyB.bind(propertyA)`.
 This has three notable effects:
 1. The value of `propertyB` is set to the current value of `propertyA`.
 2. Any further changes made to the value of `propertyB` will also be made to that of `propertyA`.
 3. Changes to the value of `propertyA` are no longer allowed.
 It doesn't make sense to have a value bound to another if the two values can be made different.

-Alternatively, we can say `propertyB.bindBidirectional(propertyA)`, after which:
+We can also write `propertyB.bindBidirectional(propertyA)`, after which:
 1. Like above, the value of `propertyB` is set to the current value of `propertyA`.
 2. Any further changes made to the value of `propertyB` will also be made to that of `propertyA`.
 3. Any further changes made to the value of `propertyA` will also be made to that of `propertyB`.